-NAIDOC Week is a time when the department celebrates and proudly supports Indigenous Australian culture and people by showcasing the richness of Aboriginal and Torres Strait Islander peoples to the wider Australian and international community.
+NAIDOC Week is a time when the department celebrates and proudly supports Indigenous Australian culture and people by showcasing the richness of Aboriginal and Torres Strait Islander people to the wider Australian and international community.

-In 2018, DFAT celebrated the contributions of Aboriginal and Torres Strait Islander Women under the theme of ‘Because of Her, We Can’.
+In 2018, DFAT celebrated the contributions of Aboriginal and Torres Strait Islander Women under the theme ‘Because of Her, We Can’.

-The department’s celebrations included the highly acclaimed exhibition Songlines: Tracking the Seven Sisters from the National Museum of Australia (NMA), an Indigenous-led exhibition that is the first of its kind in its attempt to tell an Indigenous founding narrative through using Indigenous ways of passing on knowledge.
+The department’s celebrations included the highly acclaimed exhibition Songlines: Tracking the Seven Sisters from the National Museum of Australia (NMA), an Indigenous-led exhibition that is the first of its kind, in its attempt to tell an Indigenous founding narrative through using Indigenous ways of passing on knowledge.

-DFAT was privileged to secure some significant pieces from NMA’S major exhibition to display in the department’s Atrium for NAIDOC Week celebrations.
+DFAT was privileged to secure some significant pieces from NMA’s major exhibition to display in the department’s Atrium for NAIDOC Week celebrations.